Pexifymc/disbot/Setup-Information.md

 # About
 This is an [open-sourced](https://github.com/Sank6/Discord-Bot-List) Discord Bot List, written in NodeJS, with an [Express JS](https://expressjs.com/) web server and a [discord.js](https://discord.js.org/#/) / [Klasa](https://klasa.js.org/) bot.
-The bots are stored in a MongoDB database, but no user data is stored or saved.
+The bots are stored in a MongoDB database.
 Cookies are used to store discord's oauth data.
 If you find any issues or bugs, or have a suggestion, feel free to open [an issue](https://github.com/Sank6/Discord-Bot-List/issues).
 Some of the icons used in this website are from [Icons8](https://icons8.com/).